gotham29/htm-state/README.md

 ## 🏥 Demo 3 — Healthcare Operator Workload

-This demo applies HTM-State to **clinical operator behavior** such as ICU nurses, surgeons, and interventionalists — detecting
+This demo applies HTM-State to **clinical operator behavior**
+(e.g., ICU nurses, surgeons, interventionalists) — detecting
-**workload transitions and emerging overload** using the *same online pipeline* proven in Demo 1 and Demo 2.
+**workload transitions and emerging overload**
+using the *same online pipeline* proven in Demo 1 and Demo 2.

 ---